EtheaDev/DBAwareLabeledComponents/README.md

 The label can be positioned with 12 alignements:
 **lpTopLeft, lpTopCenter, lpTopRight, lpBottomLeft, lpBottomCenter, lpBottomRight, lpLeftTop, lpLeftMiddle, lpLeftBottom, lpRightTop, lpRightMiddle, lpRightBottom**

-## TLabeledButtonEdit:
+## New components not present in VCL:

-Also available for D10.3 to latest, TLabeledButtonEdit and TLabeledDBButtonEdit are a classic editors with a button inside (on the right).
+TLabeledButtonEdit and TLabeledDBButtonEdit are a classic editors with a button inside (on the right).
 For Date Fields the button opens automatically a Popup-Calendar.

+## Support for new NumberBox component

+**TNumberBox** component (available from D10.4.2) is the new component for advanced numeric input.
+In this library you can find:
+- TDBNumberBox: the standard component with classic DataAeware support (DataSource + DataField) without Label.
+- TLabeledNumberBox: a TNumberBox component with boudary label
+- TLabeledDBNumberBox: a TDBNumberBox with boudary label

+## Examples

 *Look at those examples, showing all the components with different Label alignments: the demo is available into Demo Folder*